tipishev/git_workshop/README.md

 File `binary/ugly.xml` is a huge line of generated XML.
 When a single letter changes the diff shows the whole file.
 Good luck figuring out what has changed.
 Of course, we could prettify it and try to see the difference, but there is another way.
 We can tell Git to treat it as binary and not to bother showing the diff.

+## other ways to confront
+* git diff --word-diff
+* add a filter for saving formatted

 ## When binary should be treated as text

 ```